libvips/vips-bench/README.md

 	gem install rmagick
 	gem install ruby-vips

+There's stuff here to test imagescience as well, but it's not installing for me for some reason.
+It might work for you:

 	gem install image_science

 You may need more recent versions of some packages.
 The netpbm in Ubuntu is